carolwanjohi/question-and-answer-message-board/README.md

 * To deploy on  **Firebase** you need to install **Firebase CLI**.
 Click [this link to Firebase CLI Reference](https://firebase.google.com/docs/cli/) and follow the set up and deployment instructions. </br>
   or
 * Deploy on **Heroku**.
-Click [ths link to Heoku Deployment](https://devcenter.heroku.com/categories/deployment), select one of the options listed and follow the set up and deployment instructions.
+Click [this link to Heoku Deployment](https://devcenter.heroku.com/categories/deployment), select one of the options listed and follow the set up and deployment instructions.

 ## Further Reading / Useful Links